How To Teach A Kid To Increase Baseball Or Softball Hitting Power & Bat Speed With LESS Hip Rotation Batting Drills

 - A couple fixes…

 Springy Fascia & Tracking the Front Shoulder

-Here are past HPL baseball batting drills posts on springy fascia – and the tracking of the front shoulder – in relation to the swing:
+Here are other Hitting Performance Lab baseball batting drills posts on springy fascia and the spinal engine – and tracking of the front shoulder:

 - Jose Abreu Power Secret Found in an Unlikely Place

 - Matt Kemp Video: Unique Ted Williams Power Secret

 Here is a baseball batting drills list of faults I find that CAN contribute to upper cutting:

 - Poor barrel launch angle,

 - Racing back elbow,